mothepro/lit-log/README.md

 </lit-log>
 ```

+TODO
-TODO add better log formats (Ideally it should be like `console.log`)
+Add better log formats (Ideally it should be like `console.log`)
+Only log in dev